balazsracz/openmrn_cue/doc/signalbus.md

 - Length = 4 + num data bytes
 - Cmd = 0x04
-- Payload = two byte offset where to write the data (LSB first), and 1-12 bytes of data payload to write there.
+- Payload = two byte word offset where to write the data (LSB first), and 1-12 bytes of data payload to write there.
+The word offset is the byte offset divided by two.

 Maximum length of packet is 16 bytes (12 bytes of data).

 Effect: the bootloader writes the commanded data to the specified offset.
 If the given offset is at the beginning of a flash sector, the sector is erased before writing the payload (i.e., auto-erase forward).

+Offsets are interpreted by the bootloader, but in the MSPM0 interpretation they are absolute offsets in the flash.
+The application starts at byte offset 0x1000.

 ### LED test (bootloader)